mmierzwa/mmierzwa.github.io/_posts/2016-06-23-enterprise-search-basic-concepts-part-1.md

 ## Wrapping up

 I hope this post gave you some overview of the subject of enterprise search and maybe even some inspiration.
-Next one will be more technical - I will introduce more architectural conteps and describe the base building blocks of enterprise search systems.
+Next one will be more technical - I will introduce more architectural concepts and describe the base building blocks of enterprise search systems.

 Cheers!
 Marek